chrisspeaks/agencyflow-replit/DEPLOYMENT.md

    - Verify `DATABASE_URL` is correct
    - Check if the database server is accessible from the container
    - Ensure the database exists and the user has permissions
+   - For Dokploy, use internal hostnames for databases created within Dokploy

 3. **Email not sending**
    - Verify SMTP credentials are correct